- June 7, 2020

 Not only is it an opportunity to take classes from world-renown professors, participate in a Multidisciplinary Action based Project (MAP), or start an organization focused on any specific initiative you are passionate about, but maybe more importantly, you join a “family.”

-Just to be clear, you might not become best friends with all of your classmates, but there is a huge chance that you will find some of your best friends at Ross.
-Students and alums have consistently described their Ross experience as collaborative and in an extremely competitive business world, having a supportive network to help you achieve your goals is invaluable.
+While you might not become best friends with all your classmates, there is a huge chance that you will find some of your best friends at Ross.
+Students and alums have consistently described their Ross experience as supportive and collaborative, and in an extremely competitive business world, having a supportive network to help you achieve your goals is invaluable.
 One example of the tight knit bonds formed between not just students but also faculty is the recent trek MBA students took to climb Mt.
 Kilimanjaro with Dean Scott DeRue.

 So now the big question is “How do I get in?”